Alfresco/docs-alfresco/search-services/1.4/upgrade/migrate.md

 title: Migrate Search Services
 ---

-Use this information to migrate from Search Services to Search and Insight Engine using the distribution zip or docker compose, including how to migrate Search and Insight Engine to Search Services.
+Use this information to migrate from Search Services to Search Services using the distribution zip or docker compose, including how to migrate Search Services to Search Services.

 > **Note:** You can only migrate to Search Services using the distribution zip.

 ## Migrate with zip

-You can migrate from Alfresco Content Services 6.0 or above with Search Services 1.3 or above to Alfresco Content Services with Search and Insight Engine 1.4.
-You can also migrate from Alfresco Content Services 5.x with Search Services 1.3 or below to Alfresco Content Services 6.0 or above with Search and Insight Engine 1.4.
+You can migrate from Alfresco Content Services 6.0 or above with Search Services 1.3 or above to Alfresco Content Services with Search Services 1.4.
+You can also migrate from Alfresco Content Services 5.x with Search Services 1.3 or below to Alfresco Content Services 6.0 or above with Search Services 1.4.

 * [Migrate Content Services 6.0 with Search Services 1.3 or above](#migrate-content-services-60-with-search-services-13-or-above)
 * [Migrate Content Services 5.x with Search Services 1.3 or below](#migrate-content-services-5x-with-search-services-13-or-below)

 ### Migrate Content Services 6.0 with Search Services 1.3 or above

-Use this information to migrate from Alfresco Search Services 1.3 or above to Search and Insight Engine 1.4 using a distribution zip.
+Use this information to migrate from Alfresco Search Services 1.3 or above to Search Services 1.4 using a distribution zip.

 1. Stop Search Services.